Relativiteit/OCA/README.md

 ##Structure
 There are a total of six chapters in the book OCA Oracle Certified Associate Java SE 8 Programmer 1.

-Every chapter will have scripts to solidify the concepts within JAVA, and a summary class that will try to implement every prior scripts concepts.
+Every chapter will have scripts to solidify the concepts within JAVA, and a summary class that will try to implement the most important things of the chapter.

 ## Chapter 1 Java Building blocks